 after the ceremony.
 The cards are later used by the photographers to match up photos with students.

-Stationary Hooders are only needed for the graduate ceremony, not the undergraduate ceremonies.
+Stationary Hooders are only needed for the graduate ceremonies, not the undergraduate ceremonies.
 Stationary Hooders should arrive at least 30 minutes before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
-After checking in, please proceed to the line-up area for your college.
-You will be the first person to lead in your college's degree candidates.
+After checking in, please take a seat with the faculty/staff volunteers.
+The first few rows of the east bleachers will be reserved for faculty and staff.
+Please bring your own mask.
+Masks must be worn at all times.

 Each college will identify 1-2 stationary hooders (a primary and a back-up).
 These